neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 .. note::

-    - An Admin of an organization is also the Owner of all projects, by default.
+    - An Admin of an organization is also the Owner of all projects and can grant organization ownership to anyone in the organization.
     - Project Owners can grant project ownership to anyone in the organization.
     - An organization must have at least one Admin, so the last remaining Admin cannot be removed from the organization.